0xrawsec/whids/README.md

 }
 ```

-You can find a bunch of other rules on our [repository](https://github.com/0xrawsec/gene-rules).
+You can find a bunch of other rules as well as a quick introduction to the
+syntax of the rules on the [Gene repository](https://github.com/0xrawsec/gene-rules).

 # Demo